SuarezLuis/try-and-catch/README.md

 ## 🎯 Why You Need This

-**Traditional try-catch is broken.** It leads to:
+**Traditional try-catch is brittle.** Common issues:
 - ❌ Resource leaks when cleanup fails
 - ❌ Lost error context and stack traces
-- ❌ Race conditions in concurrent code
+- ❌ Verbose boilerplate for async operations
-- ❌ Memory bloat with retry logic
+- ❌ No built-in retry mechanisms
-- ❌ JSON serialization failures
-- ❌ Complex configuration overhead
+- ❌ Complex error handling patterns

 **Our solution fixes everything:**
-- ✅ **50% Performance Improvement** - Optimized based on user feedback
+- ✅ **Performance Optimized** - Minimal overhead for most use cases
-- ✅ **Memory-efficient** error storage with automatic cleanup
+- ✅ **Memory-efficient** error storage with lightweight objects
 - ✅ **Tree-shakeable** utilities for optimal bundle size
 - ✅ **API-simplified** with recommended `safe` entry point
 - ✅ **Resource-safe** cleanup that never breaks your main logic